 The traditional framework for thinking about financial markets assumes that all market participants are fully rational.
-The past two decades have seen the emergence of an important new paradigm, behavioral finance, which argues that many financial phenomena are the result of less than fully rational thinking and which draws on psychology to understand the ways in which people are not fully rational.
+The past two decades have seen the emergence of an important new paradigm, behavioral finance, which argues that many financial phenomena are the result of less than fully rational thinking.
 This course provides an introduction to the field.
-We revisit basic topics in finance from a behavioral finance perspective: topics related to markets (stock market fluctuations, popular investment strategies, bubbles); topics related to investor behavior (poor investment decisions by households); and topics related to corporate finance (security issuance, mergers and acquisitions).
-A running theme in the course is that knowledge of behavioral finance is essential for anyone who seeks a full understanding of modern financial markets.
+We revisit basic topics in finance from a behavioral finance perspective: topics related to markets (e.g. stock market fluctuations, popular investment strategies, bubbles); topics related to investor behavior (e.g. poor investment decisions by households); and topics related to corporate finance and managerial behavior (e.g. security issuance, mergers and acquisitions).
+We discuss the lessons of behavioral finance for how investors and managers should behave.
+A running theme in the course is that knowledge of behavioral finance is essential for anyone who seeks a full understanding of financial markets.

 This course is designed to introduce students to challenges and pitfalls of financing new enterprises.
 Broadly speaking, we can think of entrepreneurial financing decisions in terms of a life cycle.
 The cycle begins with identifying opportunities and refining the business plan, moves to marshaling resources to take advantage of these opportunities and executing the business plan, and ends with harvesting the venture's success.
 Accordingly, the course is divided into three distinct sections:

 - Identifying and Valuing Opportunities: Will this idea make or lose money?
 What must happen for this venture to succeed?
 Are these people the right people for the job?
 This section will focus on identifying good ideas, separating them from bad ideas, and in general, valuing the asset side of the balance sheet.